brunzema/uitvbo/README.md

 ![LQR_Regret_combined6](https://user-images.githubusercontent.com/49341051/158646082-e957109f-cd6a-4a43-8d78-6e9a373f4aab.png)

 We propose a novel model for time-varying Bayesian optimization called **UI-TVBO** which leverages the concept of *uncertainty injection*.
 UI-TVBO is especially suitable for non-stationary time-varying optimization problems such as controller-tuning.
 Motivated by the LQR controller-tuning problem, we further include convexity constraints on the GP to increase sample efficiency.
-The model is implemented in [GPyTorch](https://gpytorch.ai) and [BoTorch](https://botorch.org).
+The model is implemented using [GPyTorch](https://gpytorch.ai) and [BoTorch](https://botorch.org).

 If you find our code or paper useful, please consider citing
 ```